alfroids/alfroids/README.md

 - 👋 Hi, I’m @alfroids
-- 🌱 I’m currently studying Molecular Sciences at the University of São Paulo, Brasil
+- 🌱 I’m currently an undergraduate on Molecular Sciences at the University of São Paulo, Brasil
-- 👀 I’m interested in modelling biological systems, specially evolution and social interactions...
+- 👀 I’m interested in modelling biological systems, specially evolution and population genetics...
 - 🎮 ... and also game dev in my free time

 <!---